ibm-hyper-protect/samples/confidential-ai/terraform/readme.md

 ### Further steps

-The contract will be written to the file `build/contract.yml` and can now be used for e.g. provisining a HPVS for VPC instance.
+The contract will be written to the file `build/contract.yml` and can now be used for e.g. provisioning a HPVS for VPC instance.

-Note that you will need to create a public gateway in your VPC before creating the HPVS for VPC instance.
-This is necessary to allow the HPVS for VPC instance to reach your Log instance through the public gateway.